 - Depending on its size a graphic novel may count as a whole, half or quarter of a book.

 - 10 of the books have to be chapter books

 - If this goal is not high enough for a learner, they set a higher goal

 I do not ask them to read certain genres but instead take this as an opportunity for them to explore themselves as readers and figure out what they love to read.
 I constantly book talk books, as do they once we get rolling, and I am constantly sharing recommendations to individual students.
-We practice wild book abandonment, making sure that the books we read are books we actually want to read, and we book shop monthly if not more.
+We practice free book abandonment, making sure that the books we read are books we actually want to read, and we book shop monthly if not more.
 Our to-be-read lists are extensions of our reading life and are used weekly, if not daily.

 And in case you are wondering, that is 4,357.5 books.
 Not bad for how many kids told me that reading was not something they felt like doing.